Next Start

 Candidates with technical training typically enter the field with an entry-level understanding of blueprints, safety standards, electricity and shop mathematics that employers can build upon.

-• Introduction to Welding, Safety and Careers
+• Introduction to Welding, Safety & Careers

 • Principles of Welding